magomimmo/modern-cljs/doc/tutorial-14.md

-By having changed the `Calculate` input from `type="button"` to `type="submit"`, when now the user clicks it, the control passes to the `action="/shopping"` which sumits a POST request to the server.
+By having changed the `Calculate` input from `type="button"` to `type="submit"`, when now the user clicks it, the control passes to the `action="/shopping"` which submits a POST request to the server.

 We already afforded this problem in a [previous tutorial][10] dedicated to the `login` example and we solved it by preventing the above to happen.

 We need to code the same thing in the `src/cljs/modern_cljs/shopping.cljs` file.

 Open the `shopping.cljs` file and modify the function associated to the `click` event as follows.

 ```clojure
 (defn ^:export init []